-Mortgage refinancing is an important mechanism for household wealth accumulation in the United States; however, many Americans do not refinance their mortgages when interest rates fall due to frictions such as transaction costs or limited financial sophistication (Campbell, 2006).
-This phenomenon is pronounced among low-income and minority households, implying an imbalance in monetary policy transmission during economic downturns that can exacerbate wealth inequality.
-In this paper, I study whether at-home access to modern information and communications technology can help mitigate refinancing frictions.
-Specifically, I demonstrate that high-speed internet facilitates refinancing activity and reduces housing costs for low-income households.
+Homeownership is an important mechanism for household wealth accumulation in the United States; however, many Americans fail to refinance their mortgages when interest rates fall due to frictions such as search costs and limited financial sophistication (Campbell, 2006).
+This phenomenon is particularly pronounced among low-income households, implying an imbalance in monetary policy transmission that can exacerbate wealth inequality in the long run.
+In this paper, I address whether modern information and communications technology can mitigate frictions associated with mortgage refinancing.
+Specifically, I demonstrate that access to high-speed internet increases refinancing activity and reduces housing costs for low-income borrowers.